Michijs Logo

 Custom Element related

-willConstruct This method is called at the start of constructor.
+willConstruct This method is called at the start of the constructor.

-didConstruct This method is called at the end of constructor.
+didConstruct This method is called at the end of the constructor.

 connected This method is called when a component is connected to the DOM.